Fatimid sack of Genoa: Raid

-Upon Yaʻqūb's return to Mahdia, the caliph held a triumph for him.
-According to ʿImād al-Dīn, "the prisoners were exhibited and the fleet was decorated" while Yaʻqūb "entered the city wearing his most beautiful clothes".
-He then conferred with the caliph al-Ḳāʾim, sitting in a special dar al-bahr (sea pavilion), and was offered any sum of money asked to be distributed to the soldiers, a request which ʿImād al-Dīn says the caliph honoured.
+Upon Ya'qub's return to Mahdia, the caliph held a triumph for him.
+According to Imad al-Din, "the prisoners were exhibited and the fleet was decorated" while Ya'qub "entered the city wearing his most beautiful clothes".
+He then conferred with the caliph al-Qa'im, sitting in a special dar al-bahr (sea pavilion), and was offered any sum of money asked to be distributed to the soldiers, a request which Imad al-Din says the caliph honoured.

 Legacy

 The extent of the destruction in Genoa is known only from literary sources, which tend to exaggerate.
-Ibn al-Dhahabī records 1,000 women sold into slavery and ʿImād al-Dīn gives 8,000 prisoners total.
+Al-Dhahabi records 1,000 women sold into slavery and Imad al-Din gives 8,000 prisoners total.
 Both numbers are too high to be credible.
 Nonetheless, the city may have been completely depopulated for some years after the sack.

 The sack of Genoa in 935 has led to some discussion about whether early tenth-century Genoa was "hardly more than a fishing village" or a vibrant trading town worth attacking.
-Benjamin Kedar, who is responsible for drawing scholars attention to the potential relevance of ʿImād al-Dīn on this question, argues that the linen and raw silk mentioned among the loot carried away by the Fatimids are evidence of trade with the Islamic world.
-He sees these thing as among the "treasures" mentioned by Liudprand. ʿImād al-Dīn, however, is a late source.
+Benjamin Kedar, who is responsible for drawing scholars' attention to the potential relevance of Imad al-Din on this question, argues that the linen and raw silk mentioned among the loot carried away by the Fatimids are evidence of trade with the Islamic world.
+He sees these things as among the "treasures" mentioned by Liudprand.
+Imad al-Din, however, is a late source.
 Contemporary documentary sources are utterly lacking.
 Genoese charters only survive in significant numbers from the second half of the tenth century onwards, a fact which itself may be a result of the destruction wrought in 935.

 In the late thirteenth century, Jacopo da Varagine believed that the Genoese fleet had been away when the Fatimids attacked.
 After returning, it pursued the attackers and rescued the captives.